WNCCITProgram/NornNet/README.md

 ## Phase 2: Frontend-Backend Communication

-☐ Todo
+✅ Complete — Initial release

 - Use `main.js` to send user messages to `/chat` and append both user and bot messages to the DOM.

 ## Phase 3 — Private AI Integration (self-hosted)

-☐ Todo
+✅ Complete — Initial release

 - CPU-only machines: prefer quantized models (GGML / llama.cpp) or small transformer models.
 - Create a model server and expose an internal HTTP endpoint.
 - Secure the private server: mTLS / API key, and run behind an IIS server which runs waitress
-- Add support for streaming responses if the model server supports it.

-# Tasks for the week of 11/2/25 - 11/9/25
+# Tasks for the week of 11/10/25 - 11/16/25

 - Make the ai function a class for expandability.
   - DO NOT chage the AI function file only make a new file for the class.